ledinhtan/Bachelor-Thesis/README.md

 ## Problem

-The programming language is written by Matlab.
+The programming language is written by Matlab 2015a version.
 I applied the code to solve the following problem: Find the eigenvalues corresponding to the vibration modes of a 2D rectangular rigid cavity filled with air and with one absorbing wall as that shown in the Figure 1: